Decision-making capacity and surrogate decisions

 I have been studying decision-making capacity for many years.
 This work has included studies of persons with schizophrenia and Alzheimer's disease, development of assessment tools, and philosophical and legal analyses of core normative issues.

 Currently, most of my empirical work on this topic is in collaboration with researchers from King's College London/IoPPN in the UK.
+We recently created a very practical guidance on how to assess capacity that conforms to the Mental Capacity Act.

 See my book on this topic.